kattisA/WeatherApp/README.md

 ## Getting Started

+After cloning the project run npm install.
 To start the project type npm start in the console and to stop ctrl + C.

 ### Dependencies